Microsoft Pragmatic Rust Guidelines with Claude

 4. Verification

-After a modification, the code should:
+After the modifications have been made, the code should:

 - Comply with Microsoft Rust conventions